-By default, WireframeSketcher reserves for itself 512 megabytes of system memory.
+By default, WireframeSketcher uses a maximum of 1024 megabytes of system memory.
 Under some conditions it may prove to be insufficient.
 This article gives several possible solutions to common memory issues.

 Preventing memory issues